 Can I edit a post I've reblogged?

 You can go back and edit the comments you left when you reblogged a post, but you cannot edit any parts of the original post excerpt (including the post title).
 If you like, you can add categories or tags to the post.
-Reblogs show up under Posts -> All Posts in your dashboard, and they can be edited the same way you edit your own posts.
+Reblogs show up under My Site → Blog Posts in your dashboard, and they can be edited the same way you edit your own posts.